Students sitting on grass in front of Rotunda

 10 graphic badges representing sustainability goals

-These goals align with UVA’s 2030 Great and Good Strategic Plan and build upon the success of the Board of Visitors’ 2011 and 2013 sustainability resolutions, the first UVA Sustainability Plan (2016-2020), and the work of thousands of engaged individuals over many years.
+These sustainability goals align with UVA’s 2030 Great and Good Strategic Plan and build upon the success of the Board of Visitors’ 2011 and 2013 sustainability resolutions, the first UVA Sustainability Plan (2016-2020), and the work of thousands of engaged individuals over many years.

 2030 Sustainability Plan